To amend the Internal Revenue Code of 1986 to allow section 529 education accounts to be used for homeschooling expenses.

 115th Congress (2017–2019)

-This bill was introduced on January 19, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 19, 2018, in a previous session of Congress, but it did not receive a vote.

 Jan 19, 2018